National Holidays in Belize

 National holidays in Belize are much more important to the population than our holidays are to the population of the US.
-On many holidays the whole country practically shuts down, with drastically reduced transportation services, closed schools, no news services, and no public services (banks, government offices, etc) in operation.
-Belize knows how to celebrate!
+On most of the holidays listed below the whole country of Belize practically shuts down, with drastically reduced transportation services, closed schools, no news services, and no public services (banks, government offices, etc) in operation.
+Don’t worry though, tourism is the lifeblood of the economy.
+Tourist services such as tours, hotels, and restaurants do not close, even for Christmas.

 Belize Public and Bank Holidays